Conda package manager#

 Installing Conda#

-On ARC#
+On Aire#

-Using conda on ARC
+Using conda on Aire

 On another system#